How important is employee empowerment to the success of your organization?

 When you’re empowering employees, you want to reinforce their efforts.
 That will keep the trend going and build a strong foundation.
 You can strengthen their efforts by recognizing and rewarding employees when they take empowered actions.
-If they take on new responsibilities—thank them and celebrate what they did well.
+If they take on new responsibilities, thank them and celebrate their achievements.

-Take a look around your organization to confirm if recognition is happening.
-Is it happening in individual teams?
-Are leaders prioritizing thanking and acknowledging employees’ work?
+Take a look around your organization to assess if recognition is happening.
+Is it taking place in individual teams?
+Are leaders making the time to thank their people and acknowledge them for their work?
 Do you have systems in place that make it easy for peers to celebrate one another’s accomplishments?
-Recognition is twofold—it reassures those who are being recognized and encourages others who witness the recognition.
+Recognition works in two ways—it reassures those who are being recognized and encourages others who witness the recognition.
 It may serve to inspire them to take the initiative in their role as well.

 If we think of empowerment as only an aspiration or an ideal, we miss the point.
 When employees have a sense of autonomy, it can improve job satisfaction, which can decrease overtime costs, reduce turnover rates, and enhance the overall employee experience.

-To take advantage of all today’s talent has to offer, your organizational practices, systems, and processes need to evolve toward a more empowering approach.
+To support your organization as it charts a course through economic recession, and to compete effectively in the global marketplace, your practices, systems, and processes need to evolve toward a more empowering approach for employees.
 When you reduce micromanagement and extensive oversight, you unleash the potential of an empowered workforce.